 THIS TAKES UP VALUABLE STAFF TIME.

-Repeat medication is something that you receive monthly.
+Repeat medication is something that you receive on a regular basis.
 Not all medicines are on repeat and some have to be authorised monthly by the Doctors (these include pain killers; antidepressants; sleeping tablets).
-This is for patient safety reasons.
+This is for patient safety reasons, and does not mean you won't receive this items if requested; however these requests require a greater degree of scrutiny to ensure their ongoing suitability for you.

 Key Points to Remember